Samartha27/ddpm_image_generation/README.md

 <!-- In the Denoising Diffusion Probabilistic model for image generation, we try to slowly and systematically corrupt the inherent structure in a data distribution with an iterative forward diffusion process by making use of noise sampling.
 This is followed by the use of U-net which learns to restore the lost structure in the data distribution during the reverse diffusion process.
 This  yeilds us a tractable generative model of the data. -->

-In this project, we explored the internal of the Denoise Diffusion Probablistic Model (DDMP), a simple diffusion-based image generation model.
+In this project, we explored the internal of the [Denoise Diffusion Probablistic Model (DDMP)][DDPM_paper], a simple diffusion-based image generation model.
 We attempted to implement this model using pytorch.
 Finally, we trained the model on [TinyImageNet][TinyImageNet] and the results are evaluated using [FID].

 ## Problem statement